 Cybercriminals have learned that the easiest way to take control of your computer or steal your passwords is to simply ask you for them.

-Social engineering does not use technology; it does not exploit vulnerability in a program.
+Known as social engineering, this method does not rely on technology or exploit vulnerability in a program.
 Instead, it is a psychological attack to trick you into divulging information.
 Cybercriminals build trust with you, pretending to be a person or organization you know.
 They then exploit this trust to get what they want, such as access to your computer or your passwords.

-To understand how to protect yourself from social engineering attacks, see the April Office of Information Security Cybersecurity newsletter.
+For more information, including how to protect yourself from social engineering attacks, please read the December issue of the Office of Information Security’s newsletter on Cyber Security.